thin-edge/thin-edge.io/docs/src/tutorials/child-device-config-management.md

 Since child-device connectors typically run on thin-edge.io device itself, these APIs can be accessed via a local IP or even 127.0.0.1.
-In cases where the child-device connector is deployed on the external child-device itself, the MQTT and HTTP APIs of thin-edge.io need to be accessed over the network using its IP address, which is configured using the thin-edge.io configuration settings `mqtt.external.bind.address` or `mqtt.bind_address`.
+In cases where the child-device connector is deployed on the external child-device itself, the MQTT and HTTP APIs of thin-edge.io need to be accessed over the network using its IP address, which is configured using the thin-edge.io configuration settings `mqtt.external.bind.address` or `mqtt.bind.address`.
 The MQTT APIs are exposed via port 1883 and the HTTP APIs are exposed via port 8000.

 In this tutorial 127.0.0.1. is used.